BleuBleu/FamiStudio/Docs/docs/export.md

 The export dialog is access through the main toolbar or with CTRL+E on the keyboard.
 To quickly repeat a previous export (same format and output file), you can right click on the export icon in the toolbar or press CTRL+SHIFT+E.

-## Wave / MP3 File
+## Wave / MP3 / OGG Vorbis File

 Only a single song can be exported at a time.
-You can choose the sample rate (and bitrate in case of MP3).
+You can choose the sample rate (and bitrate in case of MP3/OGG).
 It is recommended to stick to 44.1KHz if you want the sound to be exactly as you hear it in FamiStudio.
 Lower sample rate might lack high frequencies.

 The song can be exported in one of two modes:

 * Play N Times: Will play the song a specified number of times.
 * Duration : Will loop though the song for the specified number of seconds.

-You can also export each channel to individual by enabling "Separate channel file".
+Other options:

+* **Separate channel files** : Will output each channel in a seperate audio file.
+* **Seperate intro file** : Will output the part before the loop point (intro) in a seperate file.
+* **Stereo** : Will output a stereo file and will allow setting the panning % in the channel list.

 Note that the quality of the MP3 encoding may not going to be as good as full fledge mp3 encoder such as LAME, but should be good enough for sending quick previews to people.